WELCOME TO CROCUS FIELDS!!

 Alternatively, you can speak to one of the Assistant Managers (Andy, Lucy or Jane) on 01158762286.

 Every young person at Crocus Fields has a keyworker.
-Your keyworker is Barbara Allen.
-She will be responsible for putting together your care plan and arranging your first visits at Crocus Fields.
-Barbara will come and see you at home and at school.
-She will speak to your parents/carers, school teachers, any linkworkers or direct payment workers you might have and most importantly you!
-Barbara will take all this information and use it to make sure we can look after you properly and ensure you have a great time during your stay.
+Your keyworker is Ashley.
+He will be responsible for putting together your care plan and arranging your first visits at Crocus Fields.
+Ashley will come and see you at home and at school.
+He will speak to your parents/carers, school teachers, any linkworkers or direct payment workers you might have and most importantly you!
+Ashley will take all this information and use it to make sure we can look after you properly and ensure you have a great time during your stay.

 Questions From Young People

 There will always be three or four staff members working with you during your stays.
 They will help you with anything you need assistance with.